tetcore/tetcore-parachain-template/README.md

-# Tetcore Cumulus Parachain Template
+# Tetcore Medley Parachain Template

-A new Cumulus-based Substrate node, ready for hacking :cloud:
+A new Medley-based Tetcore node, ready for hacking :cloud:

 ## Upstream